Tag archive for: library

 • Summer hours: 9 a.m. to 12 p.m. and 1:30 p.m. to 4 p.m.

-• Starting Monday, June 17, closing at 6 p.m. and closed on Saturdays and Sundays.
+• Starting Monday, June 17, we will close at 6 p.m. and will be closed on Saturdays and Sundays

 • Closed on June 24 and July 2